scalamolecule/molecule-web/docs/database/query/attributes.md

 val resul2: List[(String, Int)]          = Person.name.age.query.get
 val resul3: List[(String, Int, Boolean)] = Person.name.age.member.query.get
 ```
 An implicit connection to the database needs to be in scope for calling `get`.
-See [Runtime](/docs/setup/runtime) on how to acqire the connection.
+See [Db setup](/database/setup/db-setup) on how to acqire the connection.

 ## 4 APIs